Doctors in Connecticut May Not Report The Mistakes of Others

 The obvious cost of this lack of communication in the healthcare community is the harm it may cause on patients.
 If doctors do not take the time to discuss mistakes with one another, they may be likely to repeat the error in the future.
 The issue may also negatively affect the relationship between patients and doctors in general.
 In order to avoid these problems, the report suggests that doctors should gather information and talk to the other physician about the error.
 The study also asserts that healthcare facilities should foster such conversations between their employees.

 Errors made by doctors, including misdiagnosis and surgical mistakes, might cause serious unnecessary harm to a patient.
 Those who believe that they were injured due to hospital or doctor negligence may be able to file a medical malpractice lawsuit against the parties found to be at fault.
-Pursuing this type of lawsuit may help injured patients receive monetary compensation for excess medical bills, lost wages and, in some cases, pain and suffering.
+Pursuing this type of lawsuit with a trusted injury lawyer may help injured patients receive monetary compensation for excess medical bills, lost wages and, in some cases, pain and suffering.

 Source: Pacific Standard, "Why Doctors Stay Silent About Mistakes Their Colleagues Make", Marshall Allen, November 25, 2013